hajimen/p2ppcb_software/README.md

 up to three times (according to Kyocera AVX.
 I guess a lot more actually).

 So DecentKeyboards combined them into P2PPCB Starter Kit (except screwdriver).
-Just getting this kit, you can test P2PPCB hardware by hand.
+Just getting this kit, you can build and test a P2PPCB-based keyboard by hand.

 TODO link to item

+# Technical Details

+This repository contains a lot of technical details of P2PPCB platform.
+You'll need them when you go deep.

+`p2ppcb_component_reference`: P2PPCB component

+`p2ppcb_starter_kit_reference`: P2PPCB Starter Kit

 # Discussions